ai-mindset/ai-mindset.github.io/_posts/2025-03-26-remote-office-not-required.md

 "Remote: Office Not Required" provides a comprehensive blueprint for implementing successful remote work practices.
 The authors convincingly argue that remote work offers numerous advantages: increased productivity, access to global talent, better work-life balance, and reduced overhead costs.
 What makes this book particularly valuable is its grounding in real-world experience.
 Fried and Hansson have built their business on these principles and have navigated the challenges they describe.
 As we continue to redefine what work means in the 21st century, the insights from "Remote" remain highly relevant.
 The authors envision a future where work is judged by results rather than location, where talent knows no geographical boundaries, and where both companies and employees enjoy greater freedom and flexibility.
 For businesses looking to thrive in this new landscape, "Remote" offers not just philosophy but practical strategies for turning the challenges of distributed work into competitive advantages.
-The future of work is indeed remote—and this book provides an excellent road map for that journey.
+The future of work is indeed remote - and this book provides an excellent road map for that journey.

 ---
 [^1]: Reasonable adjustments must be considered for those who are not able to travel far due to health, family or other reasons beyond their control.
 It is possible to build and maintain a strong culture that does not necessitate travelling, or at least not travelling often or far, if circumstances don't allow.